rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 **Q8)** What body site is the sample taken from that contains the unique phylum from question 6?

-### Running Metaphlan on a large number of samples using Microbiome Helper
+### Running Metaphlan2 on a large number of samples using Microbiome Helper

-Running metaphlan on more than a few samples can be tedious.
+Running Metaphlan2 on more than a few samples can be tedious.

 To make this process simpler we are going to use a script I wrote as part of the package “Microbiome Helper” (https://github.com/mlangill/microbiome_helper).

-Run metahplan on all of the sample using 'run_metaphlan2.pl' (this will take over an hour):
+Run Metaphlan2 on all of the sample using 'run_metaphlan2.pl' (this will take over an hour):

     run_metaphlan2.pl -p 2 -o metaphlan_merged_all.txt hmp_metagenomics/fastq/*